 Minor Children Power of Attorney

-Known in the state of Alaska as form PG-700, this type of power of attorney allows a parent to grant decision-making rights over their child to a temporary guardian in the case that the parent may not be present during a medical emergency.
-This form is generally used if the parent must leave the country for period of time.
-In Alaska, this period may be for no more than one year.
+Known in the state of Alaska as form PG-700, a minor children power of attorney allows a parent or guardian to grant decision-making rights over their child to a temporary guardian in the case that the parent or guardian may not be present during a medical emergency.

 Real Estate Power of Attorney

-A real estate power of attorney allows the agent to buy, sell, or manage real estate on the grantor’s behalf.
+A real estate power of attorney allows the agent to buy, sell, or manage real estate on the principal’s behalf.

 Tax Power of Attorney

-Initiated by Form 775 POA, this power of attorney form allows a capable individual, generally an accountant, to handle all tax preparation and submission needs on the grantors behalf.
+Initiated by Form 774 POA, a tax power of attorney form allows a capable individual, generally an accountant, to handle all tax preparation and submission needs on the principal’s behalf.

 Vehicle Power of Attorney

-This form, officially known as Form 847, grants the agent power of attorney to handle all documents relating to the title and registration of the of the grantors vehicle.
+The vehicle power of attorney, officially known as Form 847, grants the agent power of attorney to handle all documents relating to the title and registration of the principal’s vehicle.